replicate/cog-flux/README.md

 ### Pushing a model

-run `script/push.sh (dev,schnell)` to push the model to Replicate.
-Note that these models are currently configured to push to replicate internal repos.
+run `script/push.sh (dev,schnell) (test, prod)` to push the model to Replicate.

-To push all models, run `script/cog-push-all.sh`
+To push all models, run `script/prod-deploy-all.sh`.
+Note that after doing this you'll still need to manually go in and update deployments.